IdeaPad tablets

 The IdeaPad tablets from Lenovo were a brand of consumer-oriented tablet computers designed for home use or entertainment, as opposed to the business-focused ThinkPad Tablet series.
 Devices sold in certain countries, such as China, India and New Zealand, were sold under the LePad brand, similar to the LePhone series of smartphones.
 IdeaPad-branded tablets have been produced with the Android and Windows operating systems.

 The IdeaPad brand has been gradually phased out in recent years, being replaced by the general "Tab" brand for Android devices and the "Miix" brand for Windows devices, with the exception of several distinctive hardware lines such as the Yoga series.

 2014

 Lenovo Yoga Tablet 2 Pro

 The Yoga Tablet 2 Pro is 13-inch tablet with a built-in projector.
 It has a 9,600 mAh battery that Lenovo claims will last up to 15 hours of continuous use.
 Its display has a resolution of 2,560 pixels by 1,440 pixels.
 32 gigabytes of built-in storage come standard but can be expanded to 64 gigabytes with a microSD card.

 The Yoga Tablet 2 Pro, like previous Yoga tablets, has a thin body with a thick cylindrical base.
 The thick base is designed to make holding the device in portrait mode more comfortable.
 The device's projector is mounted here.
 The projector has a resolution of 854 pixels by 480 pixels.
-Sound is provided by stereo speakers and a subwoofer but-in to the base.
+Sound is provided by stereo speakers and a subwoofer built into the base.